fauna/faunadb-js/README.md

 ##### traceparent
 A [W3C-compliant](https://w3c.github.io/trace-context) identifier for enabling distributed tracing across different vendors.
 If not provided, one is automatically generated server-side and attached to the query.
+Customer's should inspect the returned traceresponse to determine if a new traceparent has been created, and use that instead.
 See [Trace Context](https://w3c.github.io/trace-context) spec for more details.
 ```javascript
 var data = client.query(q.Paginate(q.Collections()), {